ONSdigital/application-profile/README.md

 ## Versioning

 We believe publishing data in a versioned manner is important.
 Every publication of a dataset at a version level cannot be amended, it can only be deleted or superseded by a new version.
 This is to ensure that the data is immutable.
-We provide fields in our service to allow producers to provide version notes, specificing the changes between versions of an edition.
+We provide fields in our service to allow producers to provide version notes, specifying the changes between versions of an edition.
 Additionally, there are convenience triples at both the `dcat:DatasetSeries` (datasets) and `dcat:Dataset` (editions) levels which points to the latest version of both entities, this is expressed as `dcat:hasCurrentVersion`.

 ### Example of versioning in RDF for CPIH